Open to the Public

 What to See: Animals

 Shady Valley is beautiful in any season, but birdwatchers will be thrilled by the spring and fall migration shows (early April to mid-May, early September to mid-October).
 The uncommon Alder Flycatcher (Empidonax alnorum) has been documented on the site, as well as unusual shorebirds during migration.

 There are mowed trails leading in and around the wetlands.
 Look for beaver lodges and dams.

 Check the local weather forecast and dress accordingly.
 A hat and drinking water are recommended.
 During warm weather light-colored and light-weight clothing is suggested.
 Binoculars and field guides are also worth bringing, as the wetlands attract many unusual bird species.
 For bird migrations, visit in spring and fall (early April to mid-May, early September to mid-October).

 From Nashville or Knoxville, TN

 - Travel east on Interstate 40 to Interstate 81 east to Bristol, Tennessee.

 From Bristol, TN

-- Follow Highway 421 South through town and 18 miles south to Shady Valley.
-The Conservancy office is located at 10537 Highway 421 South.
+- Follow Highway 421 driving south through Bristol and 18 miles south to Shady Valley.
+The Conservancy office is located at 10537 Highway 421 North.
 Stop here first for trail maps.